 I recommend you encourage each child to spend some time in their calm down space and use some strategies from their calm down kit.
 Don’t have a calm down space yet?
-Check out this blog post for some tips to get one set up, or take a look at some calming tools here.
+Check out this blog post for some tips to get one set up, or grab your Mindful Little Calm Down Kit here.

 6. Help them reach a solution together

 When everyone is calm, you can help your children reach a solution together.
 Allow your children the opportunity to express their emotions safely and calmly.
 Allowing them to hear each other’s side of the story will help them develop empathy and understand the impacts of their actions.

 Once everyone feels heard, ask your children if they have any ideas about how they might solve the problem, or what they could do differently next time.
 Offer up some suggestions if they struggle, but try to leave the problem solving to them.
 Finish up by checking with each child how they might be able to repair things with their sibling.

 If someone is hurt, then this is your immediate priority.
 And if someone is being hurt, you will need to step in to stop it right away.